Engineering

 The gear mesh produces tangential, radial, and axial forces on each shaft.
 Bending moment diagrams were constructed in both planes and combined with torsion.

-Bearings selected from the SKF catalogue for required life L10 ≥ 20,000 h.
-Fixed-floating arrangement on each shaft: fixed bearing (duplex angular contact) reacts axial loads; floating bearing (cylindrical roller) accommodates thermal expansion.
+Bearings were selected from the SKF catalogue for a required life L10 ≥ 20,000 h, using a fixed-floating arrangement on each shaft: the fixed bearing (duplex angular contact) reacts axial loads, while the floating bearing (cylindrical roller) accommodates thermal expansion.

 Every value in this design connects to the next: gear forces → shaft loads → shaft diameter → bearing bore → SKF reference.
 This end-to-end traceability — not isolated calculations — is what AGMA-based mechanical design requires.